This just in: You don’t need to fork over $100+ per month to a cable TV provider in order to watch the news.

 PlayStation Vue is another great way to watch news coverage online.
 The service starts at just $29.99 a month, and there’s no contract like you get with cable, so you have the flexibility to cancel any time.

 For $30 per month, you can watch national news networks CNN, MSNBC, CNBC and FOX News, which is more than enough for news junkies.
-In fact, Vue is the only streaming service to carry FOX News at this time.
+In fact, Vue is one of only 2 streaming services to carry FOX News at this time.
 Not only that, it was just announced that Vue would be adding ABC and the ESPN networks, giving you more world news and sports news coverage.

 The upside is that you get some of the major national news networks.
 The downside is that Vue is a bit more expensive than alternatives and that mobile viewing is restricted.
 Vue works on PlayStation consoles, Roku, Chromecast, Amazon Fire TV, and iOS devices.
 Learn more in our review of the service.